DA: San Francisco police used rape kit DNA to arrest victim – KION546

 DA: San Francisco police used rape kit DNA to arrest victim

 SAN FRANCISCO (AP) — San Francisco’s police chief says he’s investigating claims by the district attorney that DNA collected from rape victims is being used to help identify them as possible crime suspects.
-District Attorney Chesa Boudin said Monday that he’s learned the police crime lab has been entering DNA profiles from sex-assault victims into a suspect database.
+District Attorney Chesa Boudin said Monday that he’s learned the police crime lab has tried to identify suspects through a database that includes DNA profiles from sex-assault victims.
 Boudin says a woman was arrested recently for a property crime based on her years-old rape kit DNA.
 Boudin says the practice could be unconstitutional and it could dissuade sex-assault victims from reporting crimes.
 Police Chief Bill Scott says he’s ordered an investigation and if the allegations are true he’ll end the practice.